 - Rethinking recovery governance models: Planning, Financing and Managing recovery from complex and interconnected disaster-conflict events in the post Covid-19 world.

-The WRC5 will be organized in conjunction with the 7th Global Platform for Disaster Risk Reduction (GPDRR, May 23-28, 2022, Bali, Indonesia) and is aligned with the thematic focus of the GPDRR that is “From Risk to Resilience: Towards Sustainable Development for All in a COVID-19 Transformed World”.
-The WRC5 will be jointly hosted by UNDP, the World Bank (Global Facility for Disaster Reduction and Recovery, GFDRR) and UNDRR under the umbrella of the International Recovery Platform (IRP).
+The WRC5 was organized in conjunction with the 7th Global Platform for Disaster Risk Reduction (GPDRR, May 23-28, 2022, Bali, Indonesia), aligned with the thematic focus of the GPDRR that is “From Risk to Resilience: Towards Sustainable Development for All in a COVID-19 Transformed World”.
+The WRC5 was jointly hosted by UNDP, the World Bank (Global Facility for Disaster Reduction and Recovery, GFDRR) and UNDRR under the umbrella of the International Recovery Platform (IRP).

 World Reconstruction Conference 5 Objectives

-Building on the theme “Reconstructing for a sustainable future: Building resilience through recovery in a COVID-19 Transformed World” the overall goal of the WRC5 is to build consensus on how to reconstruct a resilient and sustainable society in a post Covid-19 world.
-To this end, the conference will have the following three specific objectives:
+Building on the theme “Reconstructing for a sustainable future: Building resilience through recovery in a COVID-19 Transformed World” the overall goal of the WRC5 was to build consensus on how to reconstruct a resilient and sustainable society in a post Covid-19 world.
+To this end, the conference had the following three specific objectives: